davidseong8914/ouster_ws/README.md

-# mapping_ws
+# Backup for Lidar Mapping Workspace from Spirit Computer

-ROS Workspace for LIdar Mapping
+ROS Workspace for Lidar Mapping